vuboi/Hackintosh_HpPavilion15_cs3119tx_OC/README.md

 - HDMI Port (Not Support IceLake Now)
 - Type C HDMI (Not Test)
 - ...
-## Download and Install
-Go to the [Releases](https://github.com/SkyrilHD/HP-8570W-Hackintosh/releases/) page of this repo and download the latest release.
-Then, copy the EFI folder to your EFI partition...
-That's it.

 ## How to Install macOS Catalina

 There are two ways you can install Catalina: